wp-plugins/simple-shortlinks/readme.txt

 Short Links are extra URLs that get forwarded to the normal URLs.
 The existing URLs stay the same.

-This does work for pages and posts, yes.
-This particular plugin does not make short links for tags or categories.
+This does work for pages, posts, and categories, yes.
+This particular plugin does not make short links for tags.

 = Does it take the header as the description? =